ira612/Rosewood-Journal/README.md

-# Rosewood Journal — Daily Planner (Advanced Edition)
+# Rosewood Journal — Daily Planner

 A fully working planner, not just a static mockup.
 Everything you add is saved in your browser's `localStorage`, so it's all still there the next time you